Video marketing continues to be a powerful tool for B2B businesses looking build their brand and connect with customers.

 More than 70% of Americans reference online reviews to inform their buying decisions (source).
 Testimonial and case study videos highlight the successes of your best customers.
 These videos inform your prospects about how great your product or service is and helps them visualize what it’s like to work with your company.

 Check out the Hootsuite video below for a great example of a case study video:

 According to one recent report, consumers are 27x more likely to click on advertisements containing a video compared to standard banner ads (source).
+Video advertising doesn’t have to require a big budget production.
 To incorporate video into your advertising strategy, simply repurpose clips from your existing video content.

 Check out this simple, but effective advertisement from IBM: